You need money and you need it fast. It happens to everyone from time to time. If you have good credit score then you will be fine.

 - Housing market

-The housing market is strong after recovering from the brink of disaster in 2008 and 2009.
+The housing market is strong after recovering from the brink of disaster after the crash.

 At first they had to provide very low mortgage interest rates and incentives for home buyers.
 Now those low rates and incentives have dried up in a strong market.